-In practice, given constraints on policy implementation, central banks have combined the two elements of their balance sheet, size and composition, to enhance the overall effects of unconventional policy.
-In that respect, quantitative easing, often used in a vague manner, better fits as a package of unconventional policy measures making use of both the asset and liability sides of the central bank balance sheet, designed to absorb the shocks hitting the economy (broadly-defined quantitative easing).
+In practice, given constraints on policy implementation, central banks have combined the two elements of their balance sheet, size, and composition, to enhance the overall effects of unconventional policy.
+In this respect, quantitative easing, often used in a vague manner, better fits as a package of unconventional policy measures making use of both the asset and liability sides of the central bank balance sheet, designed to absorb the shocks hitting the economy (broadly defined quantitative easing).
+The BOJ's QEP from 2001 to 2006 can be viewed as broadly defined quantitative easing, as part of the policy responses of central banks to the recent financial and economic crisis.

-&lt;sup>7 Shirakawa (2009a, c) also points out the striking similarities between the policy measures taken by the BOJ since the late 1990s and those currently taken by central banks in the major economies.
+^{8.} Shirakawa (2009a, c) also points out the striking similarities between the policy measures taken by the BOJ since the late 1990s and those taken by central banks in the major economies.
 We also find some differences at the same time, especially in the employment of a policy commitment.
 The BOJ made a commitment to the QEP "until core CPI inflation becomes stably zero or above."
-In the current crisis, however, quite a few central banks, such as the Bank of Canada and Sveriges Riksbank, have employed policy commitment.
+In the recent crisis, however, quite a few central banks, such as the Bank of Canada and Sveriges Riksbank, have employed policy commitment.